timescale/docs/mst/dblink-extension.md

 `user1`.
 To query the remote table `inventory` defined in the target PostgreSQL database from the `mst_remote` server definition:

-1. Connect with the MST service as `user1` with necessary grants to the remote server.
+1. Connect to the MST service as `user1` with necessary grants to the remote server.

 1. Establish the ``dblink`` connection to the remote target server: